awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 + A resource of type `[AWS::CloudFormation::Macro](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudformation-macro.html)`, which enables users to call the Lambda function from within AWS CloudFormation templates\.
 This resource specifies the ARN of the Lambda function to invoke for this macro, and additional optional properties to assist with debugging\.
 To create this resource within an account, author a stack template that includes a `[AWS::CloudFormation::Macro](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudformation-macro.html)` resource, and then create a stack from the template\.

 To use a macro, reference the macro in your template:
-+ To process a section, or *snippet*, of a template, reference the macro in a `` function located relative to the template content you want to transform\.
++ To process a section, or *snippet*, of a template, reference the macro in a ``Fn::Transform`` function located relative to the template content you want to transform\.
 When using `Fn::Transform`, you can also pass any specified parameters it requires\.
 + To process an entire template, reference the macro in the [Transform](transform-section-structure.md) section of the template\.

 Next, you typically create a change set and then execute it\. \(Processing macros can add multiple resources that you might not be aware of\.
 To ensure that you're aware of all of the changes introduced by macros, we strongly advise that you use change sets\.\) AWS CloudFormation passes the specified template content, along with any additional specified parameters, to the Lambda function specified in the macro resource\.
 The Lambda function returns the processed template content, be it a snippet or an entire template\.